SumanthRH/text-to-meme/README.md

 #### Notebook Demo [![Open in GitHub](https://img.shields.io/badge/_-Open_in_GitHub-blue.svg?logo=Jupyter&labelColor=5c5c5c)](notebooks/Final-Demo.ipynb)
 For some reason (Why??) if you wish to use a notebook demo instead of the [web demo](https://the-jester.streamlit.app/), that's available at `notebooks/Final-Demo.ipynb`.

+### Sensitive content
+Memes push the boundaries of what is comfortable.
+In every dataset we sought to use, including the [Deep Humour](https://github.com/ilya16/deephumor) dataset, there was a significant amount of hate speech in various forms.
+It was simply impossible for us to completely filter out these datasets.
+We've thus implemented some safeguards at two levels: 1) All the labelled examples we feed into GPT-3 has been carefully chosen to weed out sensitive content 2) We have implemented a check up-front to detect hate speech in user prompts using [hatesonar](https://github.com/Hironsan/HateSonar).

+### Terms of Use

+The model should not be used to spread messages/ ideas that in any way is unlawful, defamatory, obscene, or otherwise objectionable.